laurenpenn/Website/content/plugins/addthis/readme.txt

-=== AddThis ===
+=== Share Buttons by AddThis ===
-Contributors: srijith.v, solchea, jorbin, _mjk_, addthis_paul, joesullivan
+Contributors: srijith.v, solchea, _mjk_, addthis_paul
 Tags: share, addthis, social, bookmark, sharing, bookmarking, widget,AddThis, addtoany, aim, bookmark, buzz, del.icio.us, Digg,e-mail, email, Facebook, google bookmarks, google buzz, myspace,network, NewsVine, Reddit, Share, share this, sharethis, social, socialize, stumbleupon, twitter, windows live, yahoo buzz, pintrest, widget
 Requires at least: 2.9
 Tested up to: 3.5
-Stable tag: 3.0.2
+Stable tag: 3.0.5

-The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with over 330 popular services.
+AddThis Share Buttons help drive traffic to your site by helping visitors share, bookmark and email your content to over 330 services.

 == Description ==
 Get more traffic back to your site by installing the AddThis WordPress plugin.
-With AddThis, your users can promote your content by sharing to 330 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Digg, StumbleUpon and MySpace).
+With AddThis, your users can promote your content by sharing to over 330 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Pinterest, Google+ and LinkedIn).
 We also support address bar sharing in modern browsers.
 Our button is small, unobtrusive, quick to load and recognized all over the web.

 Optionally, sign up for a free AddThis.com account to see how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.

-We also have plugins available for <a href='http://wordpress.org/extend/plugins/addthis-follow/'>increasing followers on social networks</a>, <a href='http://wordpress.org/extend/plugins/addthis-welcome/'>welcoming users based on social behavior</a>, and <a href='http://wordpress.org/extend/plugins/addthis-social-sign-in'>adding social authentication</a> to your WordPress blog.
+We also have plugins available for <a href='http://wordpress.org/extend/plugins/addthis-follow/'>increasing followers on social networks</a>, <a href='http://wordpress.org/extend/plugins/addthis-welcome/'>welcoming users based on social behavior</a>, <a href='http://wordpress.org/extend/plugins/addthis-social-sign-in'>adding social authentication</a> and <a href='http://wordpress.org/extend/plugins/addthis-trending-content/'>showing your trending content</a> to your WordPress blog.

-Help make AddThis even better by taking this <a href='http://www.surveymonkey.com/s/53FDFRF'>short customer survey.</a>

 <a href="http://www.addthis.com/blog">AddThis Blog</a> | <a href="http://www.addthis.com/privacy">Privacy Policy</a>